Policies

 • A statement as to where or when additional information may be obtained.

 7. Testing of the Emergency Notification System should be done at least once annually.
 Different components will be tested on an individual basis to ensure the capability to use that specific communication method in an emergency.
-The tests should be planned and performed by the Director of Business and Support Services, working cooperatively with other appropriate members of the campus community.
+The tests should be planned and performed by the Associate Vice-Chancellor for Business Support Services, working cooperatively with other appropriate members of the campus community.
 These tests should be announced or unannounced.
 Each test should be documented to include a description of the exercise, the date of the test, the start and end times of the test, and whether the test was announced or unannounced.

 Procedure for Issuing Timely Warnings: